What is Day Trading?

 Tax Rate on Day Trading

-Despite having thousands of pages of tax law there is no definitive answer as to how a trader should tax his profits derived from day trading and not to mention that its challenging and rewarding nature gives rise to challenging questions about how to tax the profits a day trader makes from day trading.
+Despite having thousands of tax law pages, there is no definitive answer as to how a trader should tax his profits derived from day trading and not to mention that its challenging and rewarding nature gives rise to challenging questions about how to tax the profits a day trader makes from day trading.

 To confirm your tax status as a day trader, you need to write to Her Majesty’s Revenue & Customs (HMRC), to which they will respond confirming your tax status as one of the following:

 - Speculative in nature and similar to gambling activities, which would mean that the profits, if any, made from day trading are not taxable and are free of income tax, business tax, and capital gains tax.

 - If carrying on of self-employed trading activity, in the same way, any individual carrying on business activity is self-employed and “trading”.
 Self-employed individuals are liable to business tax.